All About Pediatric Non-Hodgkin Lymphoma

 For Burkitt lymphoma and DLBCL, treatment tends to be short (lasting 3-6 months) but intensive, often requiring admission to the hospital.
 Anaplastic large cell lymphoma therapy is somewhat longer (up to 1 year) but the therapy is less intense and can often be given on an outpatient basis.
 Finally, lymphoblastic lymphomas are treated mostly as outpatients over approximately 2 years.
 Since the style and duration of chemotherapy differ dramatically based on the subtype of NHL, it is difficult to generalize what specific chemotherapy agents are used; however, some of the more common medications used (in combination) to treat pediatric NHL are:

 - Steroids (prednisone, prednisolone, dexamethasone)

 - Cytarabine (Ara-c)

 Depending on the subtype of NHL and whether the lymphoma is present in the cerebrospinal fluid, chemotherapy may be administered directly into the spinal fluid during a lumbar puncture.
-This is called intrathecal chemotherapy and is given along with standard chemotherapy.
-Sometimes, even when lymphoma cells are not seen in the spinal fluid during the initial staging evaluation, intrathecal chemotherapy is used preventatively to decrease the risk of the lymphoma coming back in the central nervous system.
+This is called intrathecal chemotherapy.
+It is given in conjunction with standard chemotherapy, even when lymphoma cells are not seen in the spinal fluid during the initial staging evaluation.
+Intrathecal chemotherapy is used preventatively to decrease the risk of the lymphoma coming back in the central nervous system.